dell/dellemc-openmanage-ansible-modules/README.md

 python uninstall.py
 ```

+## Docker image for OpenManage Ansible Modules
+The containerized version of the OpenManage Ansible Modules is available in the [Docker Store](https://hub.docker.com/r/dellemc/openmanage-ansible-modules).
+Refer following [how-to guide](./docker/README.md) with instructions on how to use the container.

 ## LICENSE
 This project is licensed under GPL-3.0 License.
 Please see the [COPYING](
 https://github.com/dell/dellemc-openmanage-ansible-modules/blob/master/COPYING.md) for more information